-I have a SQL Server that must be accessed using various DNS names (SQL1, sql1.contoso.local, sql1.contoso.com, etc) and I'm struggling with creating a correct SSL certificate that can be used to secure all these name.
+I have a SQL Server that must be accessed using various DNS names (SQL1, sql1.contoso.local, sql1.contoso.com, etc).

 I have created SSL certificate with Subject (CN) containing sql1.contoso.com and with several SAN entries: DNS=SQL1, DNS=sql1.contoso.local, etc.